sureshvenkatesan/jas_helm_install/README.md

   Normal   SuccessfulCreate      12m    job-controller  Created pod: ps-jfrog-platform-release-pre-upgrade-check-zbngm Warning  BackoffLimitExceeded  9m53s  job-controller  Job has reached the specified backoff limit
 ```
-Delete the job and rerun the above "helm  upgrade --install" command and then after a whiel xray should start:
+Delete the job and rerun the above "helm  upgrade --install" command and then after few seconds xray should start:
 ```
 kubectl delete job ps-jfrog-platform-release-pre-upgrade-check -n $MY_NAMESPACE
 ```

-You can tail the Artifactory's access log to see that xray connects to Access service:
+To verify this you can  tail the Artifactory's access log to see that Xray connects to Access service:
 ```
 kubectl logs -f ps-jfrog-platform-release-artifactory-0 -c access -n $MY_NAMESPACE
 ```
-You should find the log entries similarto the following:
+You should find the log entries similar to the following:
 ```
 2025-04-21T05:19:42.084Z [jfac ] [INFO ] [5045b8a5b8ff60fd] [.j.a.s.s.r.JoinServiceImpl:109] [27.0.0.1-8040-exec-6] - Router join request: using external topology so skipping router NodeId and IP validation
 2025-04-21T05:19:42.101Z [jfac ] [INFO ] [5045b8a5b8ff60fd] [.r.ServiceTokenProviderImpl:89] [27.0.0.1-8040-exec-6] - Cluster join: Successfully joined jfrou@01jsbckda0wv9paf2k746h0xp9 with node id ps-jfrog-platform-release-xray-0